Thursday, January 28, 2016

 420. The Low End Theory (1991) - A Tribe Called Quest

-The far reaching and forward thinking second album by A Tribe Called Quest The Low end Theory was instantly hailed as a milestone for fusing effortlessly jazz and hip-hop together in one coherent form.
-Double bass legend Ron Carter recorded on one of the tracks to save the group the trouble of sampling him and everywhere else on Theory, the hippin and the hoppin mix with what the jazz is all about with drums, bass, the occasional horn sample, and rhymes making up the lot of it with little else filtering in.
-Q-Tip's opening jam "Excursions" lays the blueprint for all that's to follow and he and Phife continue for fourteen tracks to devastate some of the smartest, cleanest, and smoothest rhymes in all of alternative rap.
+The far reaching and forward thinking second album by A Tribe Called Quest The Low end Theory was instantly hailed as a milestone for effortlessly fusing jazz and hip-hop together in one coherent form.
+Double bass legend Ron Carter recorded on one of the tracks to save the group the trouble of sampling him and everywhere else on Theory, with drums, bass, the occasional horn sample, and rhymes making up the lot of it with little else filtering in.
+Q-Tip's opening jam "Excursions" lays the blueprint for all that is to follow, and he and Phife continue for fourteen tracks to devastate some of the smartest, cleanest, and smoothest rhymes in all of alternative rap.

 419. Funeral (2004) - Arcade Fire

-The band that you would play to aliens who wondered what hipsters need to live more than organic food, Arcade Fire dropped their debut Funeral to a pile of critics who haven't stopped singing it's praises since.
-I got into the Fire later than most but they're easily one of the most lauded bands of the last ten-ish years so you really haven't been able to go anywhere without hearing their name daily.
-Win Butler sounds like he's constantly in tears and Fire's six to twenty members at a time make nearly every song the art-pop equivalent to an orchestra wrapping up their concerto in the most grandiose way possible.
-Funeral really picks up steam by the third and forth "Neighborhood" track and by the time "Rebellion (Lies)" hits, it's pretty clear that yes, the cool kids may actually be onto something here as it's all pretty masterpiecey.
+The band that you would play to aliens who wondered what hipsters need to live more than organic food, Arcade Fire dropped their debut Funeral to a pile of critics who have not stopped singing its praises since.
+I got into the Fire later than most, but they are easily one of the most lauded bands of the last ten-ish years.
+Win Butler sounds like he is constantly in tears, and Fire's six to twenty members at a time make nearly every song the art-pop equivalent to an orchestra wrapping up their concerto in the most grandiose way possible.
+Funeral really picks up steam by the third and forth "Neighborhood" tracks, and by the time that "Rebellion (Lies)" hits, it is clear that yes, the cool kids may actually be onto something here.

 418. Aerial Ballet (1968) - Harry Nilsson

 Harry Nilsson at the peak of his powers could easily be one of the most brilliant pop minds there was.
 His third album and second phenomenal one Aerial Ballet skips through thirteen tracks of dance hall pop like a boss.
-Nilsson scats and soars his gorgeous voice everywhere here, truly a gifted instrument to have at his disposal on top of all the incredible songs like the autobiographical "Daddy's Song", the accidental ode to god "Good Old Desk", the iconic "One", the subtly sleazy "Bath", and one of the top pics for the Nilsson's all time best composition "Mr. Richland's Favorite Song".
-It's all over in twenty-five minutes, but there's so much to take in one could easily listen to this album on repeat several times straight and never get bored with it.
+Nilsson scats and soars his gorgeous voice everywhere here, truly a gifted instrument to have at his disposal on top of all the incredible material, like the autobiographical "Daddy's Song", the accidental ode to god "Good Old Desk", the iconic "One", the subtly sleazy "Bath", and one of the top pics for Nilsson's all time best composition "Mr. Richland's Favorite Song".
+It is all over in twenty-five minutes, but there is so much to take in that one could easily listen to this album on repeat several times straight and never get bored with it.

 417. If Not Now When?
 (2011) - Incubus

-Five years seemed to do quite a wondrous thing for Incubus.
-Taking an extended hiatus after 2006's Light Grenades, DJ Chris Kilmore took piano lessons and ultimately prepped himself for the chill, adult contemporary styled If Not Now When?.
-This is one of those albums so good that it makes what the band was doing before it, (which they did quite well mind you), not only sound almost like a different band but also one that pales in comparison.
+Five years seemed to do a wondrous thing for Incubus.
+Taking an extended hiatus after 2006's Light Grenades, DJ Chris Kilmore took piano lessons and ultimately prepped himself for the chill, adult contemporary style of If Not Now When?.
+This is one of those albums that is so good that it makes what the band was doing before it, (which they did quite well mind you), not only sound almost like a different band, but also a band that pales in comparison.
 The single "Promises, Promises", "The Original", and "Isadore" are all gorgeous, but the title track is their very best five minutes and five seconds on record.
 Brandon Boyd, long a fantastic singer, has grown even better with age as his performance is positively great the whole If Not Now through.

 416. The Satanist (2014) - Behemoth